07 Oct 2018

-Earlier, PM had announced to increase stamp duty on foreign investment and London housing transactions fell by 41 per cent during this time, mainly, due to increase in stamp duties (Ludgrove Property data) and stamp duty in the united kingdom.
+Earlier, PM had announced to increase stamp duty on foreign investment and London housing transactions fell by 41 percent during this time, mainly, due to the increase in stamp duties (Ludgrove Property data) and stamp duty in the united kingdom.

-Further, new HMO licensing have been introduced which will effect 4 million people living in privately rental homes where rules to protect residents in privately rented homes have been introduced, for landlords who let 5 or more, from 2 or more separate households.
+Further, new HMO licensing have been introduced which will affect 4 million people living in private rental homes where rules to protect residents in privately rented homes have been introduced, for landlords who let 5 or more, from 2 or more separate households.
 They will have to get a license from the local authority to let out.
 The new measure targets to improve the living conditions in privately rented homes, which applies from 01 Oct.

 FDI and impact on property transactions

 Real estate firms believe it is stamp duty, not Brexit responsible for the low real estate transactions in London.
 Local buyers believe the investment from Europe, America, and Asia led to the rise in property prices in London but it is not just London, investors are buying properties in Liverpool, Manchester and other popular locations.
 Some of the super rich and even middle-income earners from Singapore, Malaysia and China are buying properties due to sterling weakness and stamp duty in the united kingdom.

 The IBM Global Location Trends 2018 report which was published in EY Attractiveness Survey UK for 2017 – 2018 found Manchester the most successful city for FDI outside London.
-It is one of the most liveable cities and Liverpool is preferred business city where the investors such as Speke – the bio manufacturing firm, Daresbury and firms in the health sectors are investing.
+It is one of the most liveable cities and Liverpool is preferred business city where the investors such as Speke – the biomanufacturing firm, Daresbury and firms in the health sectors are investing.
 More business indicates growth in the number of new jobs and vacancies.
-Such investment shows the strength of northern powerhouse, which has a positive impact on UK economy.
+Such investment shows the strength of northern powerhouse, which has a positive impact on the UK economy.
 However, the increase in stamp duty will restrict such investments.